-North Korea’s latest missile test may not have been what it claimed it was
+North Korea’s latest missile test may not have been what it claimed

 “North Korea’s version of events is misleading at best, and possibly a complete fabrication of a successful Hwasong-17 test at worst,” wrote Colin Zwirko, senior analyst at Seoul-based North Korea monitoring website NK News who first revealed the discrepancies.

-After reviewing the details of the launch, South Korean officials believe that the missile launched may be different than the Hwasong-17, according to a South Korean official who spoke on the condition of anonymity to share sensitive information.
+After reviewing the details of the launch, South Korean officials believe that the missile launched may be different from the Hwasong-17, according to a South Korean official who spoke on the condition of anonymity to share sensitive information.

 The launch appeared to be a modified version of the Hwasong-15, an older model that is slightly smaller than the Hwasong-17 and was the last ICBM that North Korea tested in 2017, according to a U.S. official familiar with the matter who spoke anonymously to share sensitive details.
 The missile was modified to fly higher and farther than it did in 2017, the official said.